ul-mds/HeteroMRI/README.md

-# CNN_intensity_clustering
+# HeteroMRI
-A model for classification of MRI data
+A novel method for classification of heterogenous brain MRIs.
+Here, heterogenous means the MRIs used for training the model have been acquired using different MRI scanners and acquisition protocols.